 Did Christ Really Descend into Hell?

-Over the years, I’ve been asked this question a lot.
 If you grew up in a good Catholic or Lutheran church, chances are you were forced to memorize the Apostles Creed, which says: “[Christ] was crucified, died and was buried,” followed by the statement: “he descended into hell.”

 Now, it’s important to point out that this phrase “he descended into hell” exists nowhere in Scripture.
-Even more importantly, this phrase didn’t even really exist in the apostles Creed until around the mid-seventh century.
+Even more importantly, this phrase didn’t even exist in the apostles Creed until around the mid-seventh century.
 All of the earlier versions of the apostles Creed stated that “Christ descended to the grave” – which is why I excluded the phrase when I preached through the Apostle’s Creed in our series, “This I Believe” in Fall 2017.

-Well, for starters, I want to remind you of the time when Christ was on the cross.
+Well, for starters, I want to remind you of the time when Jesus was on the cross.
 If you remember, there was a thief who realized that Jesus was the Christ.
 And in Luke 23:43, we read that Jesus said to him: “Today you will be with me in paradise” (Luke 23:43).

 Then, where did this phrase come from in the Apostles Creed?

 Theologian Wayne Grudem wrote: